microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_dc_vanilla_arm_template/_index.md

     ![PowerShell logon script run](./07.jpg)

     ![PowerShell logon script run](./08.jpg)

-* Initially, since the data controller was deployed in "Directly Connected" mode, only after the logon script run is will be completed, a new Azure resource for the controller will be created as well.

   > **Note: Currently, Azure Arc enabled data services is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes) and features are subject to change.
 As such, the release being used in this scenario does not support the projection of Azure Arc data services resources in the Azure portal**.